ahrumnoh/teamprofileGeneratorNew/README.md

 * email address in the HTML
 * GitHub username
 * Team manager’s name, employee ID, email address, and office number
-* Engineer option
+* Engineer or Intern selction option
-* Engineer’s name, ID, email, and GitHub username, and I am taken back to the menu
+* Engineer’s name, ID, email, GitHub username, and city
-* Intern’s name, ID, email, and school, and I am taken back to the menu
+* Intern’s name, ID, email, university and graduation year
 * Exit the application, and the HTML is generated